-Nursing Program - Baccalaureate to Associate Degree Nurse Accelerated Pathway ++
+Nursing Program - Nursing Career Ladder Pathway (AAS) ++

-This associate degree program is designed to meet the needs of individuals who have previously earned a baccalaureate or higher degree (non-nursing) from a regionally accredited institution of higher learning.
-The Baccalaureate to Associate Degree Nurse Accelerated Pathway recognizes the previous academic experiences of those with baccalaureate or higher degrees in other disciplines by providing accelerated opportunities for completing nursing major courses.
-Once all prerequisites have been completed, the minimum time period to complete the Baccalaureate to Associate Degree Nurse Accelerated Pathway is 10 months.
-It is important to note that the Pathway will be an intense and time-demanding program of study as all nursing major courses include both theory and clinical components.
-Students must be formally accepted into the Nursing Program before they can enroll in NUR 1519 and subsequent nursing major courses.
-The Program is approved by the Oklahoma Board of Nursing and is accredited by the National League for Nursing Accrediting Commission, 3343 Peachtree Road NE, Suite 850, Atlanta, GA, 30326, 404-975-5000.
+This associate degree program is designed to meet the needs of the currently licensed LPN or Oklahoma licensed paramedic who seeks licensure as a registered nurse.
+College Credits earned may apply toward a bachelor's degree should the individual decide to continue studies at a four year college or university.
+Once all prerequisites have been completed the minimum time period to complete the Nursing Career Ladder Pathway is ten months.
+Students must be formally accepted into the Nursing Program's Career Ladder Pathway before they can enroll in NUR 1532 Nursing Transition II and subsequent major courses.

+The Nursing Career Ladder Pathway recognizes the previous educational experiences of licensed practical nurses and Oklahoma licensed paramedics by providing Advanced Standing credit opportunities.
+Once Advanced Standing credit requirements are met, the program follows a logical and sequential curriculum to prepare students for entry into practice as a registered nurse.
+The Program is approved by the Oklahoma Board of Nursing and is accredited by the National League for Nursing Accrediting Commission, 3343 Peachtree Road NE, Suite 850, Atlanta, GA, 30326, 404-975-5000, www.nlnac.org.
 Program graduates are eligible to apply for the National Council Licensure Examination for Registered Nurses.
 Applicants for Oklahoma licensure must meet all state and federal requirements to hold an Oklahoma license to practice nursing.
 Applicants with one or more felony convictions cannot apply for licensure for at least 5 years after completion of all sentencing terms, including probation and suspended sentences, unless a presidential or gubernatorial pardon is received.
 Please check with the Nursing Program for additional information.
-Applications for the Baccalaureate to Associate Degree Nurse Accelerated Pathway, information regarding the application procedure, and the minimum requirements may be obtained from the Office of Recruitment and Admissions.
-Deadline for application to the Accelerated Pathway is published in the College Academic Calendar.
-The first nursing major course is taught in the summ
+Applications for the Nursing Career Ladder Pathway, information regarding the application procedure, and the minimum requirements may be obtained from the Office of Recruitment and Admissions.
+Deadline for applying to the Nursing Career Ladder Pathway is published in the College Academic Calendar.
+Nursing Transition I, the first course in the Pathway, has open admission for those who meet prerequisite licensure and course requirements.
+Applicants who hold a valid LPN license in good standing, practice as a LPN, and graduated from a NLNAC accredited practical nursing program will be exempt from Nursing Transition I. Admission into the Career Ladder Pathway is required before enrollment in Nursing Transition II.
+From the point of entry into Nursing Transition II. the program lasts approximately ten months with completion in May of the following year.
+Please note that nursing courses require the stude